 Cellars

 Repair category N/A

-Notes None.
+Notes

 Electricity

 Repair category 2

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Aspects of the electrical installation are mixed and the system should be checked as a precaution by a registered electrician and upgraded if necessary